Question Answered: How Do I Get My Foot In The Door?

 4.)
 Don’t be afraid to “green light yourself.”
 I don’t remember who came up with that term, and it’s probably a cliché by now.
 But don’t wait around for someone else to tell you that you’re officially a musician.
 You don’t need endorsements and a record deal and connections to get started.
 Only a handful of people ever took me seriously as a musician in the beginning, but it wasn’t until I saved up and paid Virgil Donati to play on a song that I got some attention from others and sold CDs.
 I had to decide for myself that I mattered and deserved it.
 Too many musicians are passive about their success.

 5.)
 Get over the “I’m the chosen one” next-lottery-winner / gambler mentality.
 And don’t do the “I will suffer for my art” thing.
 Learn about healthy compromise.
 Don’t take your image / Wikipedia page too seriously.
 Stay away from drugs and alcohol.
+Comprehensive care at a luxury rehab center includes personalized treatment plans.
 Being a musician is a marathon, and you’ll need all your health and good judgment and energy for as long as possible.
 Unless you want to collapse when you’re 40, a financial disaster with shaky hands.

 6.)
 Try not to get involved with people who don’t share your principles.
 In the long term, non-virtuous people have a high-probability of failing.
 You’ll come across a small percentage of fools who happened to stumble into some form of “success.”
 It’s possible for some of them to stay alive / malfunctioning for a very long time on residual income and / or inheritance.
 As much as this can piss you off (and it definitely pisses me off sometimes), don’t let it distract you too much.
 Read some Warren Buffet and don’t invest in volatile stocks (A.K.A. losers).